If it sounds too good to be true, it is too good to be true.

-The authors of these scams include the ATA member's name, email address, and primary non-English language embedded in the text of the message, which adds some credibility.
-After the recipient responds to the message confirming his or her availability, the author expresses a check with instructions to notify the author as soon as the check is received.
+The perpetrators of these scams include the ATA member's name, email address, and primary non-English language embedded in the text of the message, which adds some credibility.
+After the recipient responds to the message confirming his or her availability, the author mails a check overnight with instructions to notify the sender as soon as the check is received.

 A couple days later, the scammer emails the ATA member canceling the assignment-usually the daughter or client got sick.
 The author of the scam then tells the member to keep $xxx for your time and trouble and wire the remainder to xxx [some other person].

 Some days later, the bank will advise the ATA member that the original check was fake or drawn on a closed account.
 The money for the assignment was never real, and the funds sent by wire after the cancellation of the assignment are in the hands of the scammer.

 According to the National Consumers League, if you wire funds to the scammer, you will be liable for the entire amount.
 There is nothing anyone can do to get your money back.

 The key to spotting and avoiding scams is learning how they work and what to look for.
 The National Consumers League's website Fraud!org is a great place to start your education.
 The FBI site also provides details for more than 50 scams.

 Both of these sites are real eye openers as to all the Internet scams out there, from the old Ponzi/pyramid schemes) to the "Nigerian letters"—please send me xxxx and I will send you xxxx x 2 or more—to the new "phishing" scams where requests for personal information and credit card numbers include a bank or company's logo and font style.